HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 With jQuery being the most popular library in use on the web today, it's no surprise that it and its associated UI framework represents a fair amount of the security vulnerabilities that users are exposed to on the web today.
 This could likely be that some developers are still using older versions of these scripts which don't take advantage of fixes to known vulnerabilities.

-A notable entry is Bootstrap, which is a UI framework that helps developers to quickly prototype or build new layouts without using CSS directly.
-Given the release of newer CSS layout modes such as grid or flexbox, we may see usage of Bootstrap decrease over time, or in lieu of that, see developers update their Bootstrap dependencies to ship more safe and secure websites.
+A notable entry is Bootstrap, which is a UI framework that helps developers to quickly prototype or build new layouts without using [CSS](./css) directly.
+Given the release of newer CSS layout modes such as Grid or Flexbox, we may see usage of Bootstrap decrease over time, or in lieu of that, see developers update their Bootstrap dependencies to ship more safe and secure websites.

 Regardless of what libraries and frameworks you use, be sure to regularly update your dependencies wherever possible to avoid exposing your users to harm.
 While package updates do result in some amount of refactoring or code fixes from time to time, the effort is worth the reduction in liability and increase in user safety.